 If you notice an itchy rash on your penis, you could have scabies.
-A mite called Sarcoptes scabiei causes scabies.
-You can only see these mites through a microscope.
+Microscopic mites called Sarcoptes scabiei cause scabies.

 Keep reading to learn more about this highly contagious condition.

-Scabies on the penis can involve intense itchiness in your genital area along with tiny, raised pimple-like bumps on and around your penis and scrotum.
-A scabies rash begins to appear 4 to 6 weeks from initially becoming infested with these tiny mites.
+Scabies on the penis can cause intense itchiness in your genital area along with tiny, raised pimple-like bumps on and around your penis and scrotum.
+A scabies rash begins to appear four to six weeks after becoming infested with these tiny mites.

 Intense itching is one of the main symptoms of scabies.
-It occurs as a result of the mites reproducing on the surface of your skin and then burying themselves into your skin while laying eggs.
+It occurs because of the mites reproducing on the surface of your skin and then burying themselves into your skin and laying eggs.
 This also causes a rash that looks like tiny pimples.
-The rash results from your body’s allergic reaction to the mite on the surface of your skin.
-You may see the tracks left by the mites on your skin from where they bury themselves.
+The rash results from your body’s allergic reaction to the mites on your skin.
+And you may see tracks left on your skin where they bury themselves.

 The intense itching can cause you to scratch excessively.
-This can result in possible secondary skin infections from overly scratching these bothersome areas.
+This can result in secondary skin infections from scratching too much.
 The itching can worsen at nighttime.

 Scabies can spread quickly and is highly contagious.
 It’s primarily spread through skin-to-skin contact.
 Sexual contact and having multiple partners can result in one of the partners spreading the disease.

-You can also catch scabies through contact with infected clothing and bedding, but this is a less common way to catch it.
-Scabies doesn’t transfer from animals to humans, but you can transfer it through human-to-human contact.
+You can also catch scabies through contact with infected clothing and bedding, but this is a less common.
+Scabies doesn’t transfer from animals to humans—only through human-to-human contact.

 You have an increased risk for scabies on your penis if you have sexual intercourse or intimate contact with someone who has the disease.
 Having multiple sexual partners will also increase your risk.

 Poor hygiene isn’t a risk factor for scabies.
-Poor hygiene can worsen the rash by increasing your risk for bacterial infections resulting from scratching.
+However, poor hygiene can worsen the rash by increasing your risk for bacterial infections resulting from scratching.

-Your doctor will perform a physical exam to determine if the rash is indeed scabies.
-Your doctor may request to take a small skin sample.
-They can get this skin sample by scraping the surface of your penis and sending it for review under a microscope to confirm if mites and eggs are present.
+Your doctor will perform a physical exam to determine if the rash is scabies.
+Your doctor may take a small skin sample by scraping the surface of your penis.
+Your doctor will then send the sample for review under a microscope to confirm if mites and eggs are present.
 Other conditions that may be confused with scabies include:

 Scabies is a treatable condition.
 You can contain it by avoiding contact with people who have scabies and their belongings.